Saturday, June 14, 2025

 Why Choose Whole Grains?

-Research shows that eating whole grains can lower body fat and improve heart health.
+Research shows that a whole grain diet can reduce body fat and fat accumulation in the heart.

 Easy Ways to Add Whole Grains